Compete With Yourself

 Lakewood Budo Kai

-Published by Russell Kelley, Sensei · 6 September 2022
+Published by Russell Kelley, Sensei · Tuesday 06 Sep 2022

 When you compete with yourself, whether it’s in learning a new language or tackling a new hobby, or training to run a marathon you create a basis of comparison.
 Not a comparison with another person but the ability to compare how much you progress from day to day.
 Instead of feeling envious of the abilities of the higher ranked belt or even the black belt training a few feet away from you, you can focus on the progress you make every time you practice so that you get a little better each time.